Iran arrests Europeans accused of role in unrest | Law-Order

 Iran arrests Europeans accused of role in unrest

+Tehran denies this.
+POLICE STATIONS ATTACKED While analysts don't expect Iran's clerical rulers to fall, they are on the defensive and are struggling to come up with a strategy to defuse the fury.
+Rights groups said dozens of activists, students and artists have been detained and the Committee to Protect Journalists said on Twitter that it had learned that security forces had arrested at least 28 journalists as of Sept.

+Iran, which has blamed "foreign enemies" for protests that swept the country after the death of a woman in morality police custody, said on Friday it had arrested nine European nationals for their role in the unrest.
 The detention of citizens of Germany, Poland, Italy, France, the Netherlands, Sweden and other countries is likely to ratchet up tensions between Iran and Western countries over the death of Mahsa Amini.
-The escalation comes as more casualties were reported, with the state news agency saying 19 people may have been killed after security forces fired on armed protesters attacking a police station.

-Iran, which has blamed "foreign enemies" for protests that swept the country after the death of a woman in police custody, has arrested nine European nationals for their role in the unrest, the Intelligence Ministry said on Friday.
-The detention of citizens of Germany, Poland, Italy, France, the Netherlands, Sweden and other countries is likely to ratchet up tensions between Iran and Western countries over the death of Mahsa Amini.

-The escalation comes as more casualties were reported, with the state news agency saying 19 people may have been killed after security forces fired on armed protesters attacking a police station.
+The escalation comes as more casualties were reported.
+Nineteen people were killed after security forces fired on armed protesters attacking a police station, said an official.
 Tehran has responded to international condemnation of the case by lashing out at its critics, accusing the United States of exploiting the unrest to try to destabilise Iran.

+Fearing an ethnic uprising and in a show of power, Iran fired missiles and drones at targets in neighbouring northern Iraq's Kurdish region this week after accusing Iranian Kurdish dissidents of being involved in the unrest.
+Western human rights groups say that Iran, dominated by its Persian Shi'ite majority, discriminates against ethnic and religious minorities.
+Tehran denies this.

+POLICE STATIONS ATTACKED While analysts don't expect Iran's clerical rulers to fall, they are on the defensive and are struggling to come up with a strategy to defuse the fury.

 Rights groups said dozens of activists, students and artists have been detained and the Committee to Protect Journalists said on Twitter that it had learned that security forces had arrested at least 28 journalists as of Sept.
-29. A senior Iranian cleric called for tough action earlier on Friday against protesters.
+29. A senior Iranian cleric called for tough action against protesters.

-Amnesty International said on Friday the government crackdown on demonstrations has so far led to the death of at least 52 people, with hundreds injured.
-POLICE STATIONS ATTACKED

-Despite the growing death toll and crackdown by authorities, videos posted on social media showed demonstrators calling for the fall of the clerical establishment.
-Heavy shooting could be heard some videos as protesters chanted "Death to Khamenei", referring to Supreme Leader Ayatollah Ali Khamenei.
+Despite the growing death toll, videos posted on social media showed demonstrators calling for the fall of the clerical establishment.
+Heavy shooting could be heard on some videos as protesters chanted "Death to Khamenei", referring to Supreme Leader Ayatollah Ali Khamenei.

 Activist Twitter account 1500tasvir, which has more than 150,000 followers, posted videos which it said showed protests in cities including Ahvaz in the southwest, Mashhad in the northeast and Zahedan in the southeast, where people were said to be attacking a police station.
 Reuters could not verify the footage.

-The semi-official Fars news agency said at least two people were killed and dozens injured, citing unspecified reports.
-Protests have spread to restive southeast Iran, home to the Baluch ethnic minority, with demonstrators torching government offices in at least one city.
+Internet watchdog NetBlocks said on Twitter that Live network data show a regional internet disruption in effect in Zahedan.
+Southeastern Iran, home to the Baluch ethnic minority, has also seen demonstrators torching government offices in at least one city.
 Protesters are angered by Amini's death and the case of a local teenage girl whose family, backed by a local cleric, alleges was raped by a senior policeman, according to reports on social media.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)